malramsay64/phd-thesis/03_Dynamics/introduction.md

 where $\hat{\vect{n}}(t)$ is the unit vector through the center of mass of a molecule.
-It should be noted that this dipole relaxation only captures at most two dimensions of rotational motion, rotations about the axis of the dipole are not described.
+It should be noted that this dipole relaxation only describes at most two dimensions of the rotational relaxation, rotations about the axis of the dipole are not expressed.
 There are many different approaches which have been used,
 @Brodka1992 define the rotational relaxation of the spectroscopically available rotation with the $C_2$ method